Fox8081/real-time-anomaly-detection-system-for-financial-transactions/README.md

 git clone https://github.com/Fox8081/real-time-anomaly-detection-system-for-financial-transactions/edit/main

-cd yourproject ( location here all project files are stored)
+cd yourproject ( location were all project files are stored)

 **2. Create and activate a Python environment in anaconda**